hoshimotao/TicTacToe/README.md

 # TicTacToe
-Classic Tic-Tac-Toe game that keeps track of users and high scores.
+Classic Tic-Tac-Toe game.
+Go head to head with your oppenent in this throwback strategy game!

 Really wanted to challenge myself with CSS concepts by not using Bootstrap for the modal.
 Lessons learned: